Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

-Note that if $Y$ is a smooth complete curve (over an algebraically closed field), then $X\rightarrow Y$ always has a generically regular section by Lemma~\ref{lem:C_2}.
-Then, by the Amer--Brumer theorem (Theorem~\ref{amer-brumer}), $Q \to S$ always has a section that is generically regular.
-In order to perform quadric reduction we need a regular section: we will explicitly underline when it is needed.
-When $X$ is regular (in particular, if $Y$ is regular and $X \to Y$ is generic), then any section of $X\to Y$ is regular by Remark \ref{regsect_remark}.
+Note that if $Y$ is a curve over an algebraically closed field $k$, then $X\rightarrow Y$ always has a generically smooth section by Lemma~\ref{lem:C_2}.
+Then, by the Amer--Brumer Theorem~\ref{amer-brumer}, $Q \to S$ always has a generically smooth section.
+In order to perform quadric reduction we need a smooth section:\ we will explicitly underline when it is needed.
+When $X$ is smooth over $k$ (e.g., if $Y$ is smooth over $k$ of characteristic $\neq 2$ and $X \to Y$ is generic, by Proposition~\ref{prop:generic_remarks}), then any section of $X\to Y$ is smooth by Lemma~\ref{lem:regsect}.

 As previously recalled, relative homological projective duality (Theorem~\ref{hpd}\eqref{hpd_Fano}) gives the first description of the category $\cat{A}_X$.
-If we suppose that $Q \to S$ has a globally regular section (which is the case, by Theorem~\ref{amer-brumer}, if $X \to Y$ has a regular section), then this can be extended further thanks to Theorem~\ref{morita}, and the fact that $Q \to S$ has even relative dimension.
+If we suppose that $Q \to S$ has a globally smooth section (which is the case, by Theorem~\ref{amer-brumer}, if $X \to Y$ has a smooth section), then this can be extended further thanks to Theorem~\ref{morita}, and the fact that $Q \to S$ has even relative dimension.

-\begin{corollary} Let $\pi: X \to Y$ be a generic relative complete intersection of two four-dimensional quadric fibrations over a regular scheme.
-If the linear span quadric fibration $Q \to S$ has a regular section (in particular, if $\pi$ has a regular section) then the categories $\cat{A}_X$, $\Db(S,\kc_0)$, $\Db(S,\kc_0')$, and $\Db(T,\beta)$ are equivalent. \end{corollary} \begin{proof} This is a corollary of HP duality (Theorem~\ref{hpd}\eqref{hpd_Fano}) and Morita equivalence under quadric reduction (Corollary~\ref{morita}).
-Remark that the equivalence $\Db(S,\kc_0)\simeq \Db(T,\beta)$ does not require the existence of a regular section. \end{proof}
+\begin{corollary} Let $\pi: X \to Y$ be a generic relative complete intersection of two four-dimensional quadric fibrations over an integral scheme $Y$ smooth over $k$.
+If the linear span quadric fibration $Q \to S$ has a smooth section (e.g., if $\pi$ has a smooth section) then the categories $\cat{A}_X$, $\Db(S,\kc_0)$, $\Db(S,\kc_0')$, and $\Db(T,\beta)$ are equivalent. \end{corollary} \begin{proof} This is a corollary of relative homological projective duality (Theorem~\ref{hpd}\eqref{hpd_Fano}) and the Morita invariance of the even Clifford algebra under quadric reduction (Corollary~\ref{morita}).
+In fact, the equivalence $\Db(S,\kc_0)\simeq \Db(T,\beta)$ does not require the existence of a smooth section. \end{proof}

 Consider $Y = \PP^1$.
 The rationality of $X$ is in general unknown.
 The techniques developed in this paper and the language of categorical representability (see Definition~\ref{repre}) allow us to state a conjecture relating the rationality and the derived category of $X$, in the same spirit as Kuznetsov's conjecture on cubic fourfolds \cite{kuznetsov:cubic_fourfolds}.